-Churches participating in the 2017 Sunday services include:
+Churches participating in the 2018 Sunday services include the following:

 The Oahe Mission was established in 1874 by Rev. Thomas L. Riggs, a Congregationalist minister, and his first wife, Cornelia Margaret “Nina” Foster, to serve as a mission to the Sioux Indians of central South Dakota.
 The chapel, built in 1877, was originally located on the east bank of the Missouri River at Peoria Flats, roughly five miles upriver from its current location.

 The chapel was moved to its current location in 1964 after construction of the Oahe Dam flooded the original site.
 The chapel is owned by the South Dakota State Historical Society and managed by the Oahe Chapel Preservation Society, which oversees its maintenance and preservation.